President of Uzbekistan

-The president of the Republic of Uzbekistan (Oʻzbekiston Respublikasining Prezidenti, Ўзбекистон Республикасининг Президенти) is the head of state and executive authority in Uzbekistan.
-The office of President was established in 1991, replacing the position of Chairperson of the Presidium of the Supreme Soviet of the Uzbek SSR, which had existed since 1925.
-The president is directly elected for a term of seven years, by citizens of Uzbekistan who have reached 18 years of age.
+The president of the Republic of Uzbekistan (Ўзбекистон Республикасининг Президенти) is the head of state and executive authority in Uzbekistan.
+The office of president was established in 1991, replacing the position of Chairperson of the Presidium of the Supreme Soviet of the Uzbek SSR, which had existed since 1925.
+The president is directly elected for a term of seven years by citizens of Uzbekistan who have reached the age of 18.

-Islam Karimov was the only President of Uzbekistan for 25 years following the establishment of the office; he won three consecutive elections which many consider to have been rigged.
-The third election was the most controversial since he had been elected twice and the current Constitution stipulated a maximum of two terms.
+Islam Karimov was the only President of Uzbekistan for 25 years following the establishment of the office; he won three consecutive elections that many consider to have been rigged.
+The third election was the most controversial, since he had been elected twice and the current Constitution stipulated a maximum of two terms.
 The official explanation was that his first term in office, of five years, was under the previous Constitution and did not count towards the new limit.
 He died in office on 2 September 2016.
-A joint session of both houses of the Supreme Assembly of Uzbekistan appointed Prime Minister Shavkat Mirziyoyev as interim President on 8 September 2016.
-In December 2016, Mirziyoyev was elected President in a popular vote, though international observers described the election as not free and fair, due to restrictions on media reporting and ballot stuffing.
+A joint session of both houses of the Supreme Assembly of Uzbekistan appointed the Prime Minister, Shavkat Mirziyoyev, as interim president on 8 September 2016.
+In December 2016, Mirziyoyev was elected president in a popular vote, though international observers described the election as neither free nor fair, owing to restrictions on media reporting and ballot stuffing.

 Election

-Qualifications

-The Constitution of Uzbekistan requires that a presidential candidate be at least 35 years old, be fluent in speaking the state language (Uzbek), and have resided for at least ten years in the territory of Uzbekistan.
+The Constitution of Uzbekistan requires that a presidential candidate be at least 35 years old, be fluent in the state language (Uzbek), and have resided in the territory of Uzbekistan for at least ten years.

-On taking office, the president must take the following oath, stipulated by Article 92 of the constitution, at a sitting of the Supreme Assembly of Uzbekistan:
+Upon taking office, the president must take the following oath, stipulated by Article 92 of the constitution, at a sitting of the Supreme Assembly of Uzbekistan:

 I do solemnly swear to faithfully serve the people of Uzbekistan, to strictly follow the Constitution and laws of the Republic, to guarantee the rights and freedoms of its citizens, and to conscientiously perform the duties vested in the President of the Republic of Uzbekistan.

-The president places his hand on the Constitution of Uzbekistan as well as the Quran when they take the oath of office.
+The president places a hand on the Constitution of Uzbekistan and on the Quran when taking the oath of office.

-Electoral law

-The constitution states that the officeholder shall be elected by citizens of the Republic of Uzbekistan on the basis of universal, equal and direct suffrage by secret ballot.
+The constitution states that the president shall be elected by citizens of the Republic of Uzbekistan on the basis of universal, equal, and direct suffrage by secret ballot.

 Role

-The Constitution of Uzbekistan lays out the duties and powers of the President of the Republic, which in detail are:
+The Constitution of Uzbekistan sets out the duties and powers of the President of the Republic.
+These include: